charlieegan3/opa/docs/content/v0-compatibility.md

 Note (*): the `rego.v1` flag is not supported before OPA `v0.58.0`.

+Note (*): Pre v1.0 versions of OPA also support a comparable `--v1-compatible` flag which can be used to produce and consume Rego v1 bundles.
+See [Upgrading to v1.0](./v0-upgrade) for more information on how to use this flag as part of an upgrade to OPA v1.0.

 ### v0.x compatibility mode in Rego package

 There are three ways to enable v0.x compatibility mode in the [Rego package](https://pkg.go.dev/github.com/open-policy-agent/opa/rego):